zhukovka/wix-style-react/TESTS.md

 # TestKit (work in progress)
 This package comes with test-kits for the different components.
 Each component has a `<componentName>TestkitFactory` method which exposes an api for the specific component.
-It will receive a wrapper (for now we only support Enzyme wrapper) and component ID as an input , and returns an object which contains all API methods.
+It will receive a wrapper (for now we only support Enzyme wrapper) and component dataHook as an input , and returns an object which contains all API methods.

 For example: